How to Mother Yourself

 “I’m not leaving you because you’re overwhelmed.”

 This voice is not indulgent.
+How you talk to yourself shapes the tone of repair.
 It is steady.

 If your internal voice is sharp, dismissive, or impatient, that voice developed to keep you functioning under threat.
 It is a survival adaptation—not guidance.
-Self-mothering does not try to silence that voice aggressively.
+Self-mothering does not try to silence that voice aggressively or force it away; it helps you treat yourself more like a trusted friend.
 It introduces an alternative that proves, over time, to be more effective.

 Presence replaces pressure.